 King explains, “We love using video as our first outreach tool, because it shows our prospects that we are human and that we’re not automating our emails.
 Video is personal and different, so it increases our initial response rates and saves our team time as they don't need to go through an entire cadence.”

-Here’s a great case study breakdown of how Vidyard customer and inside sales rep, Lauren Wadsworth from Dynamic Signal used customized outreach videos to get a massive 200% increase in meeting bookings—with an additional lift in conversion rate.
+Here’s a great case study breakdown of how Vidyard customer and inside sales rep, Lauren Wadsworth from Dynamic Signal used customized outreach videos to get a massive 200% increase in meeting bookings—with an additional lift in conversion rate by weaving that into their outreach email templates.

 Standing out from the crowd